jrejaud/WWDChrome/README.md

 ![Streaming is available in Safari, and through the WWDC app.](https://github.com/jrejaud/WWDCVideoWatcher/blob/master/blocked_video.png?raw=true "Wtf is this shit?")

-I prefer Chrome to Safari, and I don't like being told how I can access information or not.

 This extension automatically replaces the video that says "Streaming is available in Safari, and through the WWDC app." with the blocked video itself.